Namibia Human Right 2017 Report April 2018

 e.
 Denial of Fair Public Trial

 Customary courts hear many civil and petty criminal cases in rural areas.
 The law delineates the offenses the customary system may handle.
-Customary courts deal with infractions of local customs among members of the same ethnic group.
-The law delineates the role, duties, and powers of traditional leaders and provides that customary law is invalid if it is inconsistent with the constitution is invalid.
+Customary courts deal with infractions of local customary law among members of the same ethnic group.
+The law defines the role, duties, and powers of traditional leaders and states customary law inconsistent with the constitution is invalid.
 Cases resolved in customary courts were sometimes tried a second time in government courts.

 There were no reports of political prisoners or detainees.